 Post From Network Commons

-Join us for our next Network Commons on Thursday, February 26, 2026, at 1:00-2:30 pm ET/10:00-11:30 am PT, for a conversation with practitioners who are putting community-led data strategies into practice.
-At a moment when large federal datasets are increasingly uncertain, locally grounded data matters more than ever.
+The live conversation, which aired on February 26, 2026, brought together practitioners who are putting community-led data strategies into practice.
+At a moment when large federal datasets are increasingly uncertain, the discussion highlighted why locally grounded data matters more than ever.
 Community-owned data can foster trust, deepen inclusion, and support decision-making that reflects lived experience and local priorities.

-In this session, attendees will gain insight into how organizations across the country are reclaiming data as a resource for community power.
-Speakers will share concrete examples of how community feedback and neighborhood-level data are being used to design more responsive programs and services, and why community-led data approaches are essential for advancing equity, trust, and accountability.
-Additionally, we’ll explore how local and national leaders are working together to make data more actionable, useful, and centered on community priorities.
+Attendees gained insights into how organizations across the country are reclaiming data as a resource for community power.
+Speakers shared examples of how community feedback and neighborhood-level data are shaping more responsive programs and services, and why community-led data approaches are essential for advancing equity, trust, and accountability.

 Featured Speakers: